Harborplace

-Harborplace is a shopping complex on the Inner Harbor in Baltimore, Maryland.
+Harborplace is a shopping and dining complex on the Inner Harbor in Baltimore, Maryland.

 Description

-The property is composed of 2 two-story pavilions: the Pratt Street Pavilion and the Light Street Pavilion.
-Each of these buildings contains many stores and restaurants.
-There are several stores that sell merchandise specific to Baltimore or the state of Maryland, such as blue crab food products, Baltimore Orioles and Baltimore Ravens merchandise, Edgar Allan Poe products, and University of Maryland Terrapins clothing.
-National retailers and restaurants include Bubba Gump Shrimp Company, The Cheesecake Factory, Johnny Rockets, Build-A-Bear Workshop, Crystal Cove, H&M, and Uno Pizzeria & Grill.
+The property consists of two pavilions, each two stories in height; one along Pratt Street, the other on Light Street.
+The pavilions house a range of stores and restaurants, some of which once sold merchandise specific to Baltimore or the state of Maryland, such as blue crab food products, Baltimore Orioles and Baltimore Ravens merchandise, Edgar Allan Poe products, and University of Maryland Terrapins clothing.